Gambling advertising has increased rapidly over the past decade.

 The effect of the ruling was to allow bookmakers to offer bets anywhere in Australia.
 The ruling also made it clear that states and territories were unlikely to be permitted to ban advertising from other parts of the country.
 The states and territories with bans, including Victoria, amended their legislation to remove them.
 The High Court case and subsequent ban removal resulted in a significant rise in the number of gambling companies operating across Australia, and a highly competitive market.

-According to Nielsen Research, the gambling industry spent $271.3 million on advertising in Australia in 2020, up from $89.7 million in 2011.
-This excludes social media, sponsorships and in-program content, such as during live sport broadcasts.
+According to Nielsen Research, the gambling industry spent $287.2 million on advertising in Australia in 2021, up from $89.7 million in 2011.
+This excludes in-stadium advertising or sponsorships.

 Mass media pokies advertising is also banned in Victoria.
 However, there is rising community concern about the proliferation of sports betting advertising on broadcast and digital media, particularly its effect on young people.
 Research findings substantiate this concern.

 In Australia, ads for betting products are not permitted during TV programs classified G or lower from 6 to 8.30 am and 4 to 7 pm, or in programs directed at children between 5 am and 8.30 pm.
 Until 2018, these restrictions excluded sport broadcasts.
 On 30 March 2018, bans on gambling ads during broadcasts of live sport were introduced between 5 am and 8.30 pm.
 See the Australian Communications and Media Authority website for more: New gambling ad rules introduced.

 On 28 September 2018, new complementary rules were also implemented to restrict gambling advertising during online streaming of live sport between 5 am and 8.30 pm.